nirmata/kube-vault-client/README.md

-# go-vault
+# kube-vault-client

-Vault client and container to manage secrets
+A Vault client to manage secrets for Kubernetes pods.